DrThomasAger/smile/README.md

 ***(: Smile*** is a language for writing **prompts** to models like ***Gemini***, ***ChatGPT***, ***Claude*** or ***Kimi*** that informs them more clearly of the **structure** of your prompt.

-Understanding structure for a model means it understands your prompt better, it performs better, and you're both happy.  **The goal of (: Smile is happiness for all prompters.**
+Understanding structure for a model means it understands your prompt better, it performs better, and you're both happy.

 ## Quick Start Example